lessw2020/cuSZp2/README.md

 # SC24-cuSZp2

 ## Introduction
 cuSZp2 (a.k.a. name as GSZ in paper submission) is a lossy error-bounded compression library specifically for NVIDIA GPUs for compression of floating-point data.
 This repository is used for AD-AE process for SC'24 conference.
-The official and final version of cuSZp2 will be updated into cuSZp repository [\[LINK\]](https://github.com/szcompressor/cuSZp) in the future. <u>For simplicity, we will still use the name **GSZ** in this repository, to align what is reported in the submission version.</u>
+The official and final version of cuSZp2 will be updated into cuSZp repository [\[LINK\]](https://github.com/szcompressor/cuSZp) in the future. **For simplicity, we will still use the name GSZ in this repository, to align what is reported in the submission version.**

 Before we start the AD/AE process, here are some regular QAs:
 - **Information about lossy compressor and HPC?**